AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-inapp.md

 ## Next steps

 You should now have all the tools to start adding in-app messages, where relevant and applicable.
 For example, promoting products based on specific interactions you are tracking in your app.

 >[!SUCCESS]
 >
+>You have enabled the app for in-app messaging and added an in-app messaging campaign using Journey Optimizer and the Journey Optimizer extension for the Experience Platform Mobile SDK.
+>
->You have enabled the app for in-app messaging and added an in-app messaging campaign using Journey Optimizer and the Journey Optimizer extension for the Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).

 Next: **[Create and display offers](journey-optimizer-offers.md)**